Why Monitoring Your Application Is Important

 Lucia Cavero-Baptista

-This means that application performance monitoring has moved beyond the application development phase, where it was just used to check that the application met a specific set of requirements at the time of deployment.
-Now, real-time monitoring on native devices across the world is necessary if you want to avoid irritated customers and angry bosses.
+This means that application monitoring has moved beyond the application development phase, where it was just used to check that the application met a specific set of requirements at the time of deployment.
+Now, real-time monitoring on native devices across the world is necessary for software health and ultimately business continuity.

 What is application performance monitoring?

-Application performance monitoring is a process that ensures that a software application is performing all its processes as expected.
-This is done by identifying, measuring, and evaluating its performance and then providing the necessary information to isolate and resolve any abnormalities.
+Application performance monitoring (APM) is a practice that ensures that software applications perform all processes as expected.
+This is done by identifying, measuring, and evaluating the app performance and then providing the necessary information to isolate and resolve any abnormalities.

 Application performance management (APM) is the monitoring and management of performance and availability of software applications.
 The purpose of APM is to detect and diagnose complex application performance problems to maintain an expected level of service.
 APM is the translation of IT metrics into business meaning or value.

-Therefore, in order to have successful application performance monitoring, and management, you have to focus on the 4 Ws: what, when, where, and why.
-Not only it is necessary to track an application’s performance but also identify when and where along the journey an abnormality was found and why it happened.
-That is the reason why reporting is key in monitoring an application’s performance and overall back-end health.
+For successful application performance monitoring and management, you have to focus on the 4 Ws: what, when, where, and why.
+Not only it is necessary to track an application's performance, but also identify when and where along the journey an abnormality was found and why it happened.
+That is the reason why reporting is key in monitoring an application's performance and overall back-end health.
 Some of the most common metrics to track are:

 • Transaction time